nhscymru/website/content/posts/2019-03-28-medications.md

 * Dispensing - providing medications
 * Administration - giving medications

-# Medication statement
+### Medication statement

 We will need a statement of the medications taken by a patient at a snapshot in time.
 For example, we might ascertain a list when we first meet a patient.
 Such a step will always be needed, even in the unlikely event that all professionals involved in the care of that patient use the same electronic system, in case the patient has discontinued a drug or started a new over-the-counter remedy.

 That's not to say that software cannot help this important reconciliation and review step; a list of medications could be presented for review sourced from all authoritative sources in order to improve safety and efficiency.

-In essence, the medication statement is akin to the list of medications written down on paper during a hospital admission.
-When using paper, lists of medications might appear in a letter from the primary care physician, and in numerous duplicate places during admission and subsequent assessment; by nursing, medical staff as well as documents recorded by allied health professionals.
-At the moment, a single piece of paper cannot be in more than two places at the same time, so that means duplication and redundancy.
-Which is the 'truth'?
-The record by the doctor or the nurse in the emergency department, the ward nurse, or the specialist doctor, or none of the above?

-From an informatics point-of-view, the inherent implicit redundancy is fascinating, particularly when we consider how to digitise the process.
-In effect, digitisation should force us to start to unpick and understand our processes, breaking them into their core steps and allowing us to re-imagine those processes given the tools we now have available to us.

-To be successful, we need to make the tacit, implicit rules explicit and handle the contradictions and oddities that have evolved in our 'systems', often as a result of the strengths and limitations inherent in the use of paper.

 ### An order - prescribing medications

-Likewise, we need to be able to request medication; a medication order, in which a prescriber orders medication for a patient.
+We need to be able to request medication; a medication order, in which a prescriber orders medication for a patient.
 This is akin to prescribing on a paper chart, after writing down the list of medications during the process of admitting a patient to hospital.
 So which list should be the authoritative source of medications that should be prescribed?
 Once we have decided what to prescribe, those drugs need to be prescribed and those instructions need to be recorded in an appropriate information model.

 ### Dispensing - providing medications

 When a medication is prescribed on a ward, a complex set of processes begin.
 Is the drug stocked on the ward?
 Does it need to be ordered from pharmacy?
 Has the patient brought in their own medication?
 Such information needs to handle the dispensing of the medication to the appropriate location, linking with stock ordering and control systems.

 ### Administration - giving medications